Plug in, ride out: Best electric motorbikes of 2021

 It’s time to take electric motorbikes seriously.
-In 2016, Germany voted to ban the internal combustion engine by 2030, and the UK Government is under pressure to bring its ban on the sales of new petrol and diesel cars and vans forward from 2040 to 2032.
-This will then have a direct impact on the motorcycle market, too.
+In 2016, Germany voted to ban the internal combustion engine by 2030, and the UK Government has followed suit, bringing its ban on the sales of new petrol and diesel cars and vans forward from 2040 to 2030, too.

 The best electric motorcycles in the UK to buy now